rutkaykarabulak/DroneController/README.md

 - check drone battery level for a given drone;

 # VERY USEFUL NOTE
 - I created a list of API calls for you to test the app easily and smoothly.
-Please find the `Musala.postman_collection.json` file which located in the repository `Installiaton/Musala.postman_collection.json`
+Please find the `Musala.postman_collection.json` file which is located in the repository `Installiaton/Musala.postman_collection.json`
 - Import the json file to your Postman and test all of the API endpoints freely.
-- You can read the `Documentation` that created of POSTMAN calls and how to use API's
+- You can read the `documentation` of Postman collection to see how to use API endpoints